thomasmarshall/minitest-verify/README.md

 This is a quick proof-of-concept minitest plugin, but it mostly works fine!

+> [!NOTE]
+> See [this lightning talk](https://www.thomasmarshall.com/talks/writing-tests-that-fail) for an example of how false negative tests are a problem, why catching them programmatically might not work out, and some more practical advice for writing more robust tests in the first place.
+You probably want to do that before using this gem, but feel free to try it out anyway!

 ## Installation

 Install the gem and add to the application's Gemfile by executing: